Friday, September 17, 2021

 About the Album:

 The double album The Lamb Lies Down on Broadway “marked the culmination of the group’s early history.
 A concept album with a very involved story and a large cast of characters, its composition had been difficult, involving a story outlined and written (along with most of the lyrics) exclusively by Gabriel.”
 BE Division began to form in the band.
-Gabriel was dealing with personal problems, such as his marriage, and the group thought his costumes were starting to distract from the music.
+Gabriel was dealing with personal problems, such as his marriage, and the group thought his costumes were distracting from the music.
 BE He announced his departure from the group in May 1975.
-Go to the DMDB page for more on this album.
+Go to the DMDB page for more on this album including chart peaks, sales figures, awards, and information about individual songs.

 Genesis